Skip to content

 You can also use this link: https://rawcdn.githack.com/earlAchromatic/reviewable-custom-styles/6e35f21b6fa3d3978a4ae5f8ba0f23e2d5d6a475/no-wave.css

-Skipping reviews of vendored dependencies
+Skipping vendored dependencies

 1. Suppress diffs for vendored files via .gitattributes.